-The Consolidated Appropriations Act of 2012 (P.L.
-112-74) provides NIH with a net increase of less than 1 percent over the FY 2011 NIH budget (See NOT-OD-12-036 at http://grants.nih.gov/grants/guide/notice-files/NOT-OD-12-036.html).
-Accordingly, the NHGRI must make efforts to keep the average size of awards constant at FY 2011 levels or lower.
-Consistent with NIH-wide policies, NHGRI's FY 2012 non-competing research portfolio will be evaluated to remove any cost of living/inflationary increases from FY 2011 committed levels.
-Inflationary increases will also be removed from any future fiscal year commitments.
+The Consolidated and Further Continuing Appropriations Act, 2013 (P.L.
+113-6), provides NIH with a decrease of about 5 percent below the FY 2012 NIH budget, see NOT-OD-13-064 at http://grants.nih.gov/grants/guide/notice-files/NOT-OD-13-064.html.
+Accordingly, the NHGRI will make efforts to keep the average size of awards constant at FY 2012 levels or lower, but is likely to make fewer competing awards in FY 2013.
+Consistent with NIH-wide policies, no inflationary increases will be allowed for future years.
+Additionally, commitments on non-competing grants for FY 2014 and beyond will not be changed at this time.
 Other select budgetary considerations are noted below.